chrisjagoda/CSIT357-HW2/AStar/README.md

+# A* *Pathfinding #

-This is an AStar path finding algorithm implemented on a grid/height map with perlin noise generated height values.
+This is an A* *pathfinding algorithm implemented on a grid/heightmap with perlin noise generated height values.

 Each node in the grid travels only horizontally and vertically with the distance between each node being 1 unit.